 Footnotes & References

 1: Literally unplugging the device.
-Leaving it physically plugged and just flipping a power switch instead will often not remove power from absolutely everything.
+Leaving it physically plugged and just flipping a power switch instead often does not remove power from absolutely everything.